 - In the Warriors Orochi series, you form a team of three fighters, and while each of them has their own life meter, the game is over if any one of them is defeated by the enemy.

-- "Dramatic Change" mode in the Wii version of Shikigami No Shiro III.
+- "Dramatic Change" mode in the Wii version of Castle of Shikigami III.
 One player controls two characters who share a life meter but can be switched in and out at any time.

 - Added to the Sengoku Basara series in the Expansion Pack of the third game.
 Rather than having a bodyguard, the player can bring in another playable character who they can swap with.